-Although this won’t change things in the here and now, it might just get Fitbit to pay attention and add a future feature.
+Although this won’t change things here and now, it might just get Fitbit to pay attention and add a future feature.

-Letting your voice be heard via Fitbit’s Feature Suggestions site is a great way to let them know you want something on your Fitbit that’s not available.
+Letting your voice be heard via Fitbit’s Feature Suggestions site is a great way to let them know you want something that’s not available on your Fitbit.

 And it does work!

-Fitbit added the Screen Timeout option for both the Fitbit Charge 3 and 4 in a firmware update because enough users asked for it.
+Fitbit added the Screen Timeout option for Fitbit Charge 3 and 4 in a firmware update because enough users asked for it.

 What about the Always-On feature?
 Doesn’t that prevent my Fitbit’s screen from timing out?